-«» Waikanae River road-end: Along Akatarawa Road 4.7 km from Waikanae, Ngatiawa Rd branches L and 700 metres along this, Mangaone South Rd branches L for 5.3 km to the car-park at its end.
-From this car-park the Mangaone Walkway heads N across a stream (the Waikanae River).
+Waikanae River road-end: Along Akatarawa Road 4.7 km from Waikanae, Ngatiawa Rd branches L and 700 metres along this, Mangaone South Rd branches L for 5.3 km to the carpark at its end.
+From this carpark the Mangaone Walkway heads N, crossing the east branch of the Waikanae River.

-«» Ngatiawa River road-end: This is 4 km beyond the Mangaone South Rd turn-off.
-Trail markers will be seen through the left-most gate marking routes that lead to Kapakapanui.
-These cross private land which should be treated with respect.
+Ngatiawa River road-end: This is 4 km beyond the Mangaone South Rd turn-off.
+Trail markers will be seen through the left-most gate marking the route that leads to Kapakapanui.
+This crosses private land which should be treated with respect.
 Park your car well clear of the gates.

-Access: From Te Horo on SH1, the Hautere Cross Rd towards Otaki Forks leads R across the railway.
-Mangaone North Rd branches off this after 3.2 km, and leads 4.1 km to the carpark at the N end of the Mangaone walkway.
-This narrow gravel road needs care, and this road-end may be less secure for cars than the southern one.
+Southwards: Access is from Te Horo, 8km N of Waikanae, where Hautere Cross Rd leads R across the railway towards Otaki Forks.
+Mangaone North Rd branches off after 3.2 km, and leads in 4.1 km to the carpark at the N end of the Mangaone Walkway.
+The narrow gravel road needs care, and this road-end may be less secure for cars than the southern one.

 From the left-hand gate at the Ngatiawa Road end, trail markers lead down and across paddocks to the Ngatiawa River.
 The Ngatiawa Forks are 12 minutes, and 4 crossings, upstream.
 The last crossing leads to the toe of the spur between the forks, and the Langer memorial tablet.
 Two routes go to Kapakapanui from here.
 One climbs the SE spur between the forks directly to Kapakapanui.
 The other climbs the spur NE of the forks, then swings past Kapakapanui Hut and on to the summit.
 Both tracks are well padded and reasonably well marked.